rht-labs/tech-exercise/docs/1-the-manual-menace/2-setting-up-gitlab.md

 # Getting GitLab Ready for GitOps
 > In this section we will get gitlab ready for our exercise.
 We will then import a couple of projects and prep them up to be deployed to the cluster.

 1. Log into GitLab with your credentials.
+You can find the Gitlab URL in Forecastle UI.
 GitLab URL:

     ```bash
      https://gitlab.apps.devtest.vxdqgl7u.kubeapp.cloud/